 Why is Your Chrome Displaying SSL Connection Error – ERR_SSL_PROTOCOL_ERROR?

 Well, there could be tons of reasons behind it.
 It could be as simple as wrong system date and it could be a complex server issue.
 In any case, our course of action will probably help you throw this SSL error out of your Chrome.

 - Invalid System Time

-- Firewall is Blocking website or IP address
+- Firewall blocking the websiteor IP address

-- Website is blacklisted in Host File
+- Website could be blacklisted in the Hosts file

-- Browser Extension blocking website
+- Browser extension blocking the website

 Tips to Solve “SSL Connection Error-ERR_SSL_PROTOCOL_ERROR”